Table of Contents

 A tramp oil centrifuge is a three-phase centrifuge meaning it not only removes the tramp oil and separates the tiny suspended metal particles from the coolant.
 This particle removal eliminates the need for coolant filtration as well.

-The separation of coolant from tramp oil is a continuous process through the tramp oil centrifuge.
+Coolant separation from tramp oil is a continuous process through the tramp oil centrifuge.
 The centrifuge installation is in a kidney loop configuration that enables the centrifuge to remove the tramp oil and metal particles continuously.

 This inline process keeps the machine coolant free of contaminants at all times.